 From the WinX Menu in Windows 10 / 8.1, open an elevated command prompt window, type the following command and hit Enter:

 wmic path softwarelicensingservice get OA3xOriginalProductKey

 Get Windows License Key using PowerShell

-Open a PowerShell windows with administrative privileges, type the following command and hit Enter:
+Open a PowerShell window with administrative privileges, type the following command and hit Enter:

 powershell "(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey"

-Your Windows licence key will appear!
-This will work on Windows 10 / 8.1 / 7 / Vista.
+Your Windows license key will appear!
+This will work on Windows 10/ 8.1/7/Vista.

 In Windows 10, the product key will probably be encrypted, tied to your Microsoft Account and stored by Microsoft in the cloud too.

-If this does not work for you, you can also use some free Software Key Finders to recover and save, not just Windows, but even Office, Software, Games serials and license keys.
+If you are looking for an easier way, you can also use some free Software Key Finders to recover and save, not just Windows, but even Office, Software, Games serials and license keys.

 This post will help you if you want to uninstall the Windows Product Key.